jcb91/IPython-notebook-extensions-wiki/Home.md

 General installation instructions
 =================================

-Installing and activating notebook extensions works slightly differently depending on your IPython/Jupyter version.
+Installing and enabling notebook extensions works slightly differently depending on your IPython/Jupyter version.
 Please see the correct homepage for your version:
 * [2.x](Home-2.x#1-installing-the-notebook-extension-repository)
 * [3.x](Home-3.x#1-installing-the-notebook-extension-repository)